Skip to content

 WARNING

-When a type falls back to a generic representation (e.g. TEXT or JSON), Tank encodes it predictably so equality and ordering comparisons (where meaningful) behave as expected.
+When a type falls back to a generic representation (like TEXT or JSON), Tank encodes it predictably such that equality and ordering comparisons (where meaningful) behave as expected.
 Advanced indexing or operator support may vary by driver.

 The special isize/usize types map to the native pointer-width integer (64-bit on 64-bit targets, 32-bit on 32-bit targets).
 For cross-database portability prefer explicit i64/u64 unless you truly need platform width.